Doritos: History

+According to Information Resources International, in 1993, Doritos earned $1.2 billion in retail sales, one-third of the total Frito-Lay sales for the year.

 The company was sued in 1993 by Charles Grady, who claimed that his throat had been damaged while eating Doritos.
 According to his lawsuit, the shape and rigidity of the chips made them inherently dangerous.
 Grady attempted to admit into evidence a study by a former chemistry professor that calculated how best to safely swallow the chips.
 The Pennsylvania Supreme Court later ruled that the study did not meet scientific standards and could not be presented as evidence.

+In the costliest redesign in Frito-Lay history, in 1994 the company spent $50 million to redesign Doritos.
+Roger J. Berdusco, the vice president of tortilla chip marketing, said a primary reason for the change was "greater competition from restaurant-style tortilla chips, that are larger and more strongly seasoned".
+The design change was the result of a two-year market research study that involved 5,000 chip eaters.
+The new design made the chips 20% larger, 15% thinner, and gave each chip rounded corners, making it easier to eat and reducing the scrap resulting from broken corners.
+Each chip was also given more seasoning, resulting in a stronger flavor.
+The redesigned chips were released in four flavors beginning in January 1995.